tkoohi/DFM/README.md

 1.1 Register a GitHub account and fork your own branch

 Go to the repository page (https://github.com/tkoohi/dfm) and click 'Fork' on the top-right corner next to 'Star'.
-Then you will have your own branch of WorkflowSim and you can maintain your codes under this branch and commit your changes to it.
-In this example, we use 'chenww05' as an example and you will see a new repo called chenww05/WorkflowSim-1.0.
+Then you will have your own branch of DFM and you can maintain your codes under this branch and commit your changes to it.
+In this example, we use 'chenww05' as an example and you will see a new repo called chenww05/dfm.
 Go to your repo, and copy the path.
 In this case, it is "https://github.com/chenww05/dfm.git".